 This authentic German Apfelkuchen (apple cake) recipe features a moist custard cake topped with tender fresh baked apples.

 I’ve got another delicious German dessert recipe for you!
 A reader emailed me recently looking for a recipe for a German cake with peaches and custard.

 I’ve eaten that delicious cake many times in Germany, and was looking forward to making it…but I didn’t have any fresh, canned or frozen peaches on hand.
 Womp womp, sad face.

 I did, however, have an abundance of apples.
 So I decided to make Apfelkuchen.
 This German Apple Custard Cake is so good.
 It uses pantry staples and is super easy to make.

-- 0.1 About German Kuchen (German Cake)
+- 1 About German Kuchen (German Cake)

-- 0.3 German Apple Cake 2 Ways
+- 3 German Apple Cake 2 Ways

-- 0.5 How to Make German Apple Custard Cake
+- 5 ?
+How to Make German Apple Custard Cake

-- 1 German Apfelkuchen (German Apple Custard Cake)
+- 7 German Apfelkuchen (German Apple Custard Cake)

 About German Kuchen (German Cake)

-It only took a few weeks of sampling all different kinds of Kuchen (Kuchen = cake in German) during multiple rounds of afternoon Kaffee und Kuchen (coffee and cake) to plant myself firmly on the side of less sweet German desserts.
+It only took a few weeks of sampling all different kinds of Kuchen (Kuchen means cake in German) during multiple rounds of afternoon Kaffee und Kuchen (coffee and cake) to plant myself firmly on the side of less sweet German desserts.

 There are so many different kinds of traditional German cakes…sometimes I think about making them all but that would take years.
 Hmmm…what do you think, should I do it?
 Ha!

-About German Apfelkuchen (German Apple Custard Cake)
+About German Apfelkuchen (and this German Apple Custard Cake)

-I find some apple cakes on the dry side, which is that’s why I love this recipe.
+I find some German apple cake recipes on the dry side, which is that’s why I love this recipe.
 The custard layer on top combined with the apple slices makes this cake delightfully moist, not to mention tasty.

 German Apple Cake 2 Ways

 Sometimes I simply peel and slice two medium-sized apples and place them on top of the cake.
 Other times I double the amount of apples.

 You could add pecans instead of sliced almonds or dried cranberries or raisins instead of the currants.
 Those additions aren’t really traditional but I like to change things up once in a while.
-You really can’t go wrong!
+You really can’t go wrong.

 You could also swap out the apples for peaches or berries.

-What You Need to Make this German Apple Cake Recipe:
+?
+What You Need to Make This Recipe

 - Mixing bowl